How To Sell on Amazon Handmade

 If you choose Fulfilled by Merchant you will be responsible for storing your products, packing and shipping them to your customers, as well as handling returns.
 In the back end of Seller Central, you can access your shipping settings where you adjust your shipping rates, shipping prices and the shipping time to the customer.

-If your products are customized or made to order then this is the fulfillment option you would choose, because obviously, Amazon can’t personalize all the products that leave the warehouse!
+If your products are customised or made to order then this is the fulfilment option you would choose.

 It’s important to bear in mind here that Amazon is very hot on customer service and it will closely monitor your orders to check that you are fulfilling orders on time and handling returns promptly.

-Failing to fulfill your orders on time will negatively impact your seller performance rating (the metric Amazon uses to rate sellers).
+Failing to fulfil your orders on time will negatively impact your seller performance rating (the metric Amazon uses to rate sellers).

-A poor seller performance rating can mean that your products show up lower in search results which will impact your sales, so it’s essential you keep an eye on it.
+A poor seller performance rating can mean that your products show up lower in search results which will impact your sales, so it’s important you keep an eye on it.

 To help with managing your orders, Amazon allows handmade sellers to set production times in your listings so that customers have a clear timeframe for when they can expect their products, giving you plenty of time to produce and send the products.